crusher-dev/docsv2/docs/development/architecture.md

 sidebar_label: 🏭 Architecture
 ---

-Crusher is open source for small teams.
-We try to existing tools which are scalable and try to make workflows simple to use.
+Crusher is open source testing framework, we are creating seamless testing workflow.

+Therefore we will try to any other standard open source tools, and change it when needed.

+Here's the high level architecture overview of Crusher
 <a href="/img/architecture/high-level-architecture.svg" target="_blank"><img src="/img/architecture/high-level-architecture.svg"/></a>

 Crusher replaces many tools with one e2e framework.
 We're opinionated and building features to make e2e workflow easy.